apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures flat after Dow closes at another record: Live updates**
+**CNBC Daily Open: Investors endorse Trump’s Treasury secretary pick**

-You can read more about it [here](https://www.cnbc.com/2024/11/25/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.cnbc.com/2024/11/26/cnbc-daily-open-investors-endorse-trumps-treasury-secretary-pick.html).

 ## Requirements
 - Python 3.8